Synnotech-AG/Synnotech.Migrations/Code/src/Synnotech.Migrations.RavenDB/readme.md

 When writing migrations, keep the following things in mind:

 1. You don't need to call `session.SaveChangesAsync` - the migration engine will do that for you.
-1. Every migration gets a fresh `MigrationSession` instance. `WaitForIndexesAfterSaveChanges` is activated by default, so you can be sure that you can query data that was inserted in previous migrations.
+1. Every migration gets a fresh session instance. `WaitForIndexesAfterSaveChanges` is activated by default, so you can be sure that you can query data that was inserted in previous migrations.
 1. Also, you do not need to add `MigrationInfo` instances manually to the database, the migration engine will do that for you.
 1. The `MigrationVersion` uses the default `System.Version` class internally to determine the version.
 We suggest you use [Semantic Versioning](https://semver.org/) for your migrations.
+1. If you use the default setup, or resolve your migrations via a DI container, you can incorporate Dependency Injection in your migration classes (usually via Constructor Injection).
+If your migration implements `IAsyncDisposable` or `IDisposable`, the migration engine will dispose them after execution.
 1. We encourage you to organize your migations in a dedicated subfolder of your RavenDB data access folder / project (see picture below).
 1. We suggest that you create a dedicated integration test that tries to apply all migrations at once to a fresh RavenDB database, thus you can be sure everything works correctly before rolling out your software.